ntop/ntopng/doc/nedge/src/management.rst

 1. The existing `/etc/network/interfaces` file with the current network configuration is saved to `/etc/network/interfaces.old`.
-2. A new file `/etc/network/interfaces.d/nedge.conf` is created to configure network interfaces on the basis of the gui settings applied.
+2. A new file `/etc/network/interfaces.d/nedge.conf` is created to configure network interfaces on the basis of the GUI settings applied.
 3. A new file `/etc/network/interfaces` is created to simply source `/etc/network/interfaces.d/nedge.conf`.